FAQ

 How are applications evaluated?

-Applicants will be evaluated by a wide range of traits including creative vision, passion, and curiosity represented in their application, creative asset(s), references, and interview.
-See Prelude’s evaluation guiding values below:
+Applicants will be evaluated by a wide range of traits, including creative vision, passion, and curiosity represented in their application, creative asset, references, and interview.

 Who reviews submissions?